 VIRTUAL

 Virtual interviews take place remotely using online communication platforms such as Zoom, Microsoft Teams, WebEx, Skype, and Google Meet.
-Virtual interviews have become the most common interview type as businesses adjust to the day habits of the current public health environment.
+Virtual interviews have increasingly become the most common interview type, so preparing for them can be crucial.

 TIPS FOR A SUCCESSFUL VIRTUAL INTERVIEW